Seven Stars Cruise Train – the unique way to travel through Japan’s Kyushu Island

 The Excursions

 In its bid to showcase the best of Kyushu, the train tour includes visits to cultural and natural highlights of the island.
-For example, the train stops at Arita for a guided visited to the prestigious Kakiemon pottery.
+For example, the train stops at Arita for a guided visit to the prestigious Kakiemon pottery.
 The family are the pioneers of the famous over-glazed porcelain from the area.
-The visit included special behind the scenes access, as well as meeting with Kakiemon XV, the present artistic director, a direct descendent of Sakaida Kakiemo who created the family kiln in the 17th century.
+The visit included special behind-the-scenes access, as well as meeting with Kakiemon XV, the present artistic director, a direct descendent of Sakaida Kakiemo who created the family kiln in the 17th century.

 There is also an excursion to visit Lake Kinrin, offering quintessential Japanese scenes of maple trees overhanging the hot spring lake.